 Eligibility: Currently enrolled students completing their sophomore or junior year prior to start date of internship may apply for the program.
 Students from any concentration are eligible to participate.
 Student must be enrolled and taking courses as a Brown University undergraduate student with a declared concentration in the spring semester before the internship and the fall semester following the internship.

-Note: First-year students with existing EU work authorization may be eligible to apply.
-Please contact [email protected] before submitting an application.
+Note: First-year students with existing EU work authorization (usually citizenship in EU country) may be eligible to apply.
+Please contact [email protected] before submitting an application to verify your eligibility

 Students may not have previously received a LINK internship funding award or a funding award through a BrownConnect Signature summer internship program (CCG in NYC, iProv, Hong Kong BEO, Israel Entrepreneurship, Brown in Washington Summer, Tulsa, Sweden Entrepreneurship, etc).